Quivers and moduli spaces of pointed curves of genus zero: Introduction

 {\it Notations and conventions.} We work over a base scheme $S$, usually we think of $S$ as $\Spec\Z$.
+Products are over the base scheme $S$ unless otherwise specified.
 We use the theory of schemes as developed in \cite{EGA}, \cite{EGA1}.
 We sometimes write $y\in Y$ for a geometric point $y\colon\Spec k\to Y$.
 We use the standard theory of algebraic stacks, see \cite{SP}.
 We work with algebraic stacks in the fppf topology.
 Concerning stability of quiver representations we use the sign convention opposite to \cite{Ki94}.
+For $d,d'\in\Q^n$ we write $d'\leq d$ if and only if $d'_i\leq d_i$ for all $i$, and we write $d'<d$ if $d'\leq d$ and $d'\neq d$.